grimmpp/home-assistant-eltako/docs/update_home_assistant_configuration.md

     eltako: debug     # to change log level and to see messages on the bus switch from info to debug

 ~~~~~~~~

-As you can see, there has to be a custom section for your Eltako devices.
-Under this section you can define the supported platforms.
-A device inside a platform alway consists of
-* id - This is the address of the device on the bus
-* eep - The EEP of the device (have a look at "Supported EEPs and devices")

-You can optionally also define
-* name - The name, which is shown in Home Assistant
-* device_class - Please refer to the device_class documentation in Home Assistant (Binary sensor and Cover)

-For devices, which are controllable (like lights or covers), you have to define a sender consisting of
-* id - This is the address of the sender teached into the device
-* eep - The EEP of the sender (have a look at "Supported EEPs and devices")

-Covers have two special attributes
-* time_closes - The time it takes until the cover is completely closed (used for position calculation)
-* time_opens - The time it takes until the cover is completely opened (used for position calculation)